kahootali/devops-training-assignments/batch10/assignment1/ali-ahmad.md

 This means that on top of automated testing, you have an automated release process and you can deploy your application any time by clicking a button.

 In theory, with continuous delivery, you can decide to release daily, weekly, fortnightly, or whatever suits your business requirements.
 However, if you truly want to get the benefits of continuous delivery, you should deploy to production as early as possible to make sure that you release small batches that are easy to troubleshoot in case of a problem.
+# - What are the benefits of Cloud Computing:
+Benefits of cloud computing:
+Cloud computing offers your business many benefits.
+It allows you to set up what is essentially a virtual office to give you the flexibility of connecting to your business anywhere, any time.
+With the growing number of web-enabled devices used in today's business environment (e.g. smartphones, tablets), access to your data is even easier.

+There are many benefits to moving your business to the cloud:

+Reduced IT costs:
+Moving to cloud computing may reduce the cost of managing and maintaining your IT systems.
+Rather than purchasing expensive systems and equipment for your business, you can reduce your costs by using the resources of your cloud computing service provider.
+You may be able to reduce your operating costs because:

+the cost of system upgrades, new hardware and software may be included in your contract you no longer need to pay wages for expert staff your energy consumption costs may be reduced there are fewer time delays.
+Scalability:
+Your business can scale up or scale down your operation and storage needs quickly to suit your situation, allowing flexibility as your needs change.
+Rather than purchasing and installing expensive upgrades yourself, your cloud computer service provider can handle this for you.
+Using the cloud frees up your time so you can get on with running your business.

+Business continuity:
+Protecting your data and systems is an important part of business continuity planning.
+Whether you experience a natural disaster, power failure or other crisis, having your data stored in the cloud ensures it is backed up and protected in a secure and safe location.
+Being able to access your data again quickly allows you to conduct business as usual, minimising any downtime and loss of productivity.

+Collaboration efficiency:
+Collaboration in a cloud environment gives your business the ability to communicate and share more easily outside of the traditional methods.
+If you are working on a project across different locations, you could use cloud computing to give employees, contractors and third parties access to the same files.
+You could also choose a cloud computing model that makes it easy for you to share your records with your advisers (e.g. a quick and secure way to share accounting records with your accountant)